top of page

 Come, Holy Spirit!

-In all things, PRAISE GOD!
+In all things, good and bad, PRAISE GOD!

 Want to discuss this further, contact me.

-SMALL GROUPS ARE WELCOMED!
+SMALL PRAYER GROUPS ARE ABSOLUTELY WELCOMED!

+THERE IS NO CHARGE!
 FREE-WILL OFFERING ONLY!

 Paul Maclean